Egypt Fast Facts

 July 5, 2014 - Mohammed Badie, leader of the Muslim Brotherhood, and 36 others receive life sentences for inciting violence.
 The death penalty which had been handed down for 10 additional defendants is upheld on review by the Grand Mufti.

-November 29, 2014 - In his retrial, former President Mubarak is found not guilty of corruption and is acquitted in the deaths of protestors.
+November 29, 2014 - In his retrial, Mubarak is found not guilty of corruption and is acquitted in the deaths of protestors.

 February 2, 2015 - An Egyptian court confirms a death sentence for 183 defendants who were convicted of murdering 11 police officers and two civilians in August 2013.

-March 31, 2015 - US President Obama tells Egyptian President Sisi that he is ending the freeze on weapons shipments to Egypt.
+March 31, 2015 - Obama tells Egyptian President Sisi that he is ending the freeze on weapons shipments to Egypt.

-April 21, 2015 - Ousted President Morsy is sentenced to 20 years in prison after being convicted on charges related to violence outside the presidential palace in December 2012.
-Morsy was acquitted of murder in the deaths of protesters.
+April 21, 2015 - Morsy is sentenced to 20 years in prison after being convicted on charges related to violence outside the presidential palace in December 2012.
+Morsy is acquitted of murder in the deaths of protesters.

 July 1, 2015 - ISIS launches simultaneous attacks on five Egyptian military checkpoints, reportedly killing 17 Egyptian soldiers and injuring 30 others.
 According to the Egyptian military, 100 terrorists have been killed.

 September 12, 2015 - Egypt Prime Minister Ibrahm Mahlab and his cabinet resign, according to a statement released by the President's office.
-President Sisi accepts their resignations and asks the cabinet to keep working on a caretaker basis until a new government is formed.
+Sisi accepts their resignations and asks the cabinet to keep working on a caretaker basis until a new government is formed.
 Sherif Ismail is appointed prime minister.

-October-December 2015 - Parliamentary elections take place for the eighth time in four years.
-The newly elected legislature is seen as largely loyal to President Sisi.

-February 16, 2016 - A military court finds 116 people -- including a 3-year-old child -- guilty of killing three people and sabotaging public and private property during a political demonstration in support of ousted President Morsy in January 2014.
-The child was 16 months old at the time of the protests, and Egyptian officials claim the conviction was a case of mistaken identity.